An Aggregation Scheme for Increased Power: Method

-\begin{condit*} Individuals who receive supplemental instruction as a result of the intervention at time $j$ receive an effect $\tau \geq 0$ between $j$ and $t_i$, where $t_i$ denotes the time at which individual $i$ exits the study.
+with specially chosen weights $\omega$ ($\omega_{gt}\geq 0$, all $g, t$; $\sum_{g, t} \omega_{gt} = 1$).
+To find the specific $\omega$ that maximizes power to detect an effect, we first make multiple assumptions about the nature of the treatment, given the theory of the intervention is correct: \begin{condit*} Individuals who receive supplemental instruction as a result of the intervention at time $j$ receive an effect $\tau \geq 0$ at some point between $j$ and $t_i$, where $t_i$ denotes the time at which individual $i$ exits the study.
 Individuals who do not receive supplemental instruction are unaffected. \end{condit*} \begin{condit*} Effect $\tau$ received by individual $i$ at time $j$ is retained by individual $i$ in full throughout the duration of the study, i.e. from $[j,t_i]$. \end{condit*}

-Condition \ref{cond:homo} is an extension of the Stable Unit Treatment Value Assumption (SUTVA) \citep{rubin1980randomization}.
-Briefly, SUTVA states that the treatment received by one individual will not affect the potential outcomes of other individuals.
-SUTVA generally refers to the treatment not affecting the potential outcomes of individuals in the control group.
-With respect to BURST, we argue this additionally implies individuals testing into the intervention to receive targeted remediation will not affect the potential outcomes of individuals in the treatment who do not test in but instead remain in the classroom.
+The second portion of Condition \ref{cond:homo} is an extension of the Stable Unit Treatment Value Assumption (SUTVA) \citep{rubin1980randomization}.
+Briefly, SUTVA states that the treatment received by one individual will not affect the potential outcomes of other individuals in the study.
+With respect to BURST, we argue this implies individuals testing into the intervention to receive targeted remediation will not affect the potential outcomes of individuals in the treatment who remain in the classroom without any supplemental instruction.
 This corresponds to a situation where there is no interference across individuals \citep{sobel2006randomized}.

-A technical condition simplifies the development by excluding pathological cases. \begin{condit*} $\Cov(\hat{\Delta}) = n^{-1} \Sigma$, with $\Sigma$ a positive-definite symmetric matrix. \end{condit*} From these conditions, we now construct {PWRD} aggregation.
+Effectively, Conditions~\ref{cond:homo} and \ref{cond:retain} amount to assuming that the effect for cohort $g$ during year of follow-up $t$ is proportional to the share of the cohort non-excluded by time $t$.